English

 In most cases, you only have 20 calendar days from the day you file your Defence to also file your Defendant’s Claim.
 If you are late, you will have to ask a judge for permission to file it.

 Defending a lawsuit is complex.
-For help, call a lawyer now.
+For help, ask a lawyer now.

 Completing a Defendant’s Claim form